 Described by the architect as an upturned boat, or the belly of a whale, this house has strong maritime connections.
-It is built in the grounds of 1930’s modernist property containing a salvaged interior from SS Mauritania, over-looking Poole Harbour.
+It is built in the grounds of 1930’s modernist property containing a salvaged interior from SS Mauretania, over-looking Poole Harbour.
 The house is designed as two timber hulls, upturned for shelter and tar-black on the outside.
 These sit upon a solid base of rough cast in situ concrete, containing the bedrooms.
 All the concrete, including a three-storey arch that holds up the house, and central stair, is raw in texture, with exposed aggregate, like a weathered sea wall.
-This project is presented by Mole Architects, within the context of their other residential projects using exposed concrete.
+The Houseboat has won the South West RIBA Award 2017.
+This project will be presented by Mole Architects, within the context of their other residential projects using exposed concrete.

 Chaired by Elaine Toogood, The Concrete Centre